 TVAQCA is bringing the first mini native forest project to the Tri-Valley!

-To combat the environmental impacts from climate change and pollution, TVAQCA has collaborated with the Livermore Valley Joint Unified School District to develop the Christensen Middle School green pocket forest using the Miyawaki method, incorporating community, native plants learning, and climate proactivity.
+To combat the environmental impacts from climate change and pollution, TVAQCA has collaborated with the Livermore Valley Joint Unified School District to develop the Christensen Middle School (CMS) Pocket Forest using the Miyawaki method, incorporating community, native plants learning, and climate proactivity.

 What is the Miyawaki Forest?